awsdocs/aws-greengrass-developer-guide/doc_source/cloudwatch-metrics-connector.md

 ### Create Connector Example \(CLI\)<a name="cloudwatch-metrics-connector-create"></a>

-The following CLI command creates an `ConnectorDefinition` with an initial version that contains the CloudWatch Metrics connector\.
+The following CLI command creates a `ConnectorDefinition` with an initial version that contains the CloudWatch Metrics connector\.

 ```
 aws greengrass create-connector-definition --name MyGreengrassConnectors --initial-version '{